koszulordie/mat/papers/papers.md

 * Your main goal is that your audience learns not only about the main findings of the work, but also about the key ideas playing a role behind the solution.
 In particular, you may not shy away from presenting some level of detail when you feel that they are justified.

 * The short video lecture will span no more than 10 minutes and you can present with graphical support such as slides or by making use of a whiteboard.

+* The recommended tool to do so is OBS: [https://obsproject.com/](https://obsproject.com/)

 * In your short video lecture you must address the following questions: